Learning from a River

 The second aspect of the river is that it is consistent.
 This is the reason why we need a routine.
 We should have a morning/afternoon/evening/night ritual.
 Like a servo motor that corrects itself, we also must adjust our approach.
 It’s called the Learn-Do cycle.
 And that is all there is to life.
 Make mistakes.
 But correct them.
 Learn from them.
 Your routine should generate results on autopilot also.
 Your presence is not required for every job.
 You can delegate some of them and you can schedule some for later.
 The more automatic you are, the more the results.
 The river doesn’t put any effort.
 Effortless, you should also be.

 The third aspect of the river is that it’s humble.
 I’m not comparing it with a human.
 Note that the river goes about doing its task (flowing) nonchalantly.
 The fourth aspect is that the river is Non-judgemental.
 You see many people come to the river for bathing, washing, etc. There are also many aquatic creatures inside the river.
 The river is the same for everybody.
 It does not judge anyone.
-That is the reason it’s so fresh.
+That is the reason it is so fresh.
 We as human beings are quite subjective in outlook.
 Look at things objectively.
 The last feature is that the river is strong.
-It’s not the six pack that makes you strong.
+It’s not the six-pack that makes you strong.
 Neither intellectual might.
 What makes you strong is your attitude, not your background.
 Don’t judge yourself by your past.
 The river has no recollection of the past.
-But its consistent and does not complain.
+But it’s consistent and does not complain.
 Let’s all be like the river.